VogtD01/mci-mgs-ba-pue3/docs/vscode_setup.md

 - Press the EN button and see if the terminal shows you the message 'Congratulation, the setup works' and the blue LED on the ESP32 is blinking every second.

-Congratulations, you have finished the last step of the Setup.
-Now we can start developing :tada:
+### Congratulations, you have finished the last step of the Setup.
+Now we can start developing :rocket: